 Gratitude is a gift I give myself.
 Even in the darkest of times, it is waiting there for me to open it and explore what’s right in front of me so that I can appreciate life’s beauty.

 Need Help Now: Let us point you in the direction of other resources.
 If this is an emergency, please call 911.

-If you or someone you know is in crisis, call the Suicide and Crisis Lifeline at 988.
+If you or a loved one is in emotional distress or suicidal crisis, call 988.